Advantages Of Reading

 In books, I've learned crafts.
-On blogs, I've learned to build furniture, to knit.
+On blogs, I've learned to build furniture - and to knit.
 I've found peace in books.
 I've found God in books.
-I've found acceptance for the harder aspects of my life in books - blogs.
+I've found acceptance for the harder aspects of my life in books.
 And yes, I've found great sex in books.

-When I look back, I can't imagine my life without reading ...
+When I look back, I can't imagine my life without all the ways reading blessed me.
 I can't imagine myself without the impact that reading has had on me as a woman, as a Christian, as a mother.
 As a person.

 But you know, that impact isn't simply because I can read.
 That growth that I have sought and found in books, blogs, magazines, and other sources ... it isn't there simply because I can read.

 It's there because I choose to read.
 And if I chose not to, I might find myself as stagnant as an old forgotten bucket of lake water, not growing, not changing, not even stirring slightly to freshen myself in a breeze.

 For those who are literate, those who have the treasured ability to read and don't use it, the quote is true.
 Those people who choose not to utilize such a powerful ability ... well, they miss out on so much of what they could be.
 And it's sad.
 It's such a waste.

 And so I leave you with this call to action: